The True Cost of Inverse ETFs

 Why Are Costs Higher?

-Inverse ETFs cost more to operate because they:
+Inverse ETFs cost more to operate because they: use derivatives (swaps, futures) that have their own operating costs.

 - Use derivatives (swaps, futures) that have their own costs